iliion/argo_workflow_training/argo_templates_2.md

   A *script template* allows you to run a script in a container.
 This is very similar to a container template, but when you've added a script to it.

   Every type of templates that does work does it by running a pod.
 So you can use *kubectl* to view these pods:
-  `kubectl get pods -l workflows.argoproj.io/workflow`
+  `kubectl get pods -l workflows.argoproj.io/workflow -n argo` Or by using the Argo CLI:
+  `argo list pods -n argo`

   You can identify workflow pods by the workflows.argoproj.io/workflow label.
   Use kubectl describe to describe a workflow pod.
 What interesting information is contained within the pods labels and annotations?
-  `kubectl get pods -l workflows.argoproj.io/workflow`

 ## DAG Template
   A DAG template is another common type of template, lets look at a complete example: